Fast Volume Alignment by Frequency-Marched Newton Method: Experiments

 \subsection{Nyquist resolution in cryo-ET using STA}

-We integrate \method{} into the subtomogram averaging pipeline of RELION5~\cite{burt2024image} as a drop-in replacement for the rotational alignment performed during \textit{3D auto-refine}.
-All other processing steps (classification, CTF-refinement, Bayesian polishing) remain unchanged and are executed using RELION's own implementation throughout; since these steps are shared between the baseline and our method, we exclude them from the runtime comparison and report only the cumulative wall-clock time spent on alignment.
+We integrate \method{} into the subtomogram averaging pipeline of RELION-5~\cite{burt2024image} as a replacement for the pose-refinement step performed during \emph{3D auto-refine}.
+All other processing steps, including classification, CTF refinement, Bayesian polishing or tomography refinement, reconstruction, and post-processing, are carried out using RELION's own implementation.
+Because these steps are shared between the baseline and our method, we exclude them from the runtime comparison and report only the cumulative wall-clock time spent on alignment.

-We follow the STA tutorial\footnote{\href{https://tomoguide.github.io}{https://tomoguide.github.io}} for the Chlamy dataset (EMPIAR-11830), originally published by \cite{kelley2026toward}.
-The dataset contains $33$ bin4 tomograms, from which $20{,}990$ particles were extracted using pytom-match-pick~\cite{chaillet_pytom-match-pick_2025}.
-The RELION baseline refines progressively through three binning levels (bin4, bin2, bin1), reaching $3.8$\,\AA{} local resolution at bin1---the Nyquist limit---under gold-standard FSC at a threshold of $0.143$.
-The cumulative alignment time across all three stages is approximately $3.5$~hours on four RTX\,4090 GPUs.
+We follow the STA tutorial\footnote{\href{https://tomoguide.github.io}{https://tomoguide.github.io}} for the Chlamy dataset (EMPIAR-11830), originally published by~\cite{kelley2026toward}.
+Particles were picked by template matching using pytom-match-pick, following the TomoGuide workflow.
+The RELION baseline refines progressively through three binning levels (bin4, bin2, bin1), reaching \(3.8\,\angstrom\) local resolution at bin1---the Nyquist limit for voxel size \(1.9\,\angstrom\)---under gold-standard FSC at a threshold of \(0.143\).
+The cumulative RELION alignment time across all three stages is approximately \(3.5\)~hours on four RTX\,4090 GPUs.
+The implementation of \method{} operates on particles extracted as three-dimensional pseudo-subtomograms.

+The initial bin4 refinement is performed entirely in RELION, not in \method{}.
+For this bin4 stage, we use the orientations determined by pytom-match-pick as initialization for the local RELION search, as in the tutorial.
+At the bin2 and bin1 stages, the RELION baseline \emph{3D auto-refine} uses local angular searches initialized from the previous refinement stage.
+We replace these bin2 and bin1 rotational refinement stages by \method{}.
+The current implementation of \method{} performs a global rotational search at each replacement stage, rather than a local search around the previous orientation.
+This makes the comparison conservative in RELION's favor, since \method{} solves a larger rotational search problem at bin2 and bin1.